RudreshNarwal/drf_course/steps/module_6.md

 We need models, routers, serializers and view-sets/api-view!
 Let's not waist any time...

-1) Model - Go ahead and open /ecommerce/models.py and paste in the following code.
+1) UuidModel - Go ahead and open /ecommerce/models.py and paste in the following code.
 ```
 from django.db import models
 from django.contrib.auth.models import User
-from utils.model_abstracts import Model
+from utils.model_abstracts import UuidModel
 from django_extensions.db.models import (
     TimeStampedModel,
     ActivatorModel,